 A Notary Public charges a fee for all Notarial work undertaken and is usually charged on a time in attendance basis.
 The professional fee also depends on the complexity involved.
-A minimum fee of $100.00 including GST is payable for a simple Notarial act (for example, witnessing a signature and sealing a photocopy as a true copy of an original document).
-The professional fee for a document requiring a Notarial Certificate is $200.00 including GST (for example, preparing and attaching a notarial certificate to a power of attorney for use overseas).
+A minimum fee of $150.00 plus GST is payable for a simple Notarial act (for example, witnessing a signature and sealing a photocopy as a true copy of an original document).
+A minimum fee for a document requiring a Notarial Certificate is $300.00 plus GST (for example, preparing and attaching a notarial certificate to a power of attorney for use overseas).
 Requests for urgent, complex or after hours Notarial services will incur further fees.

 What is a Notary?